sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1500 - split-lines.md

 Examples
 ====

-The following example shows solving undersplit lines in a "typewritten" style PDF.
+The following example shows solving undersplit lines in a "typewritten" style document.
 The Split Lines preprocessor preserves columns and rows in this document.

 **PROBLEM**